tshort/PaperWM.spoon/README.md

 screen.
 They are still visible and clickable.

 It's difficult to detect when a window is dragged from one space or screen to another.
-Use the `move_window_N` commands to move windows between spaces and screens.
+Use the yank/paste commands to move windows between spaces and screens.

 Arrange screens vertically to prevent windows from bleeding into other screens.